Philosophical fiction

 Philosophical fiction is any fiction that devotes a significant portion of its content to the sort of questions addressed by philosophy.
 It might explore any facet of the human condition, including the function and role of society, the nature and motivation of human acts, the purpose of life, ethics or morals, the role of art in human lives, the role of experience or reason in the development of knowledge, whether there exists free will, or any other topic of philosophical interest.
 Philosophical fiction includes the novel of ideas, which can also fall under the genre of science fiction, utopian and dystopian fiction, and bildungsroman.

+Definition

 There is no universally accepted definition of philosophical fiction, but a sampling of notable works can help to outline its history.
 For example, a Platonic dialogue could be considered philosophical fiction.
 Some modern philosophers have written novels, plays, or short fiction in order to demonstrate or introduce their ideas.
 Common examples include Voltaire, Fyodor Dostoevsky, Thomas Mann, Hermann Hesse, Albert Camus, Jean-Paul Sartre, Simone de Beauvoir and Ayn Rand.
 Authors who admire certain philosophers may incorporate their ideas into the principal themes or central narratives of novels.
-Some examples include The Moviegoer (Walker Percy), Thus Spoke Zarathustra (Nietzsche), Wittgenstein's Mistress (David Markson), and Speedboat (post-structuralism).
+Some examples include The Moviegoer (Walker Percy), Thus Spoke Zarathustra (Nietzsche), Wittgenstein's Mistress (David Markson), and Speedboat (Renata Adler).

+Origin

+The absolute monarchy consolidated under Louis XIV, which brought the height of royal power and a return to moral order, censored numerous literary publications.
+Heirs to the libertines of the 17th century, critical thinkers like Voltaire and Diderot became known as the philosophers of the Enlightenment.
+In the name of reason and moral values, they denounced the oppressions of their time.
+Most of them suffered censorship or imprisonment.
+As a result, some published clandestinely, while others sought the support of foreign rulers known as "enlightened despots."
+In an attempt to circumvent the prohibitions, these philosophers devised new literary genres, including the philosophical tale (conte philosophique), a fictional narrative that critiques society and those in power, conveying philosophical ideas and concepts such as the customs of the nobility, political regimes, religious fanaticism, and certain philosophical currents.
+It adopts the structure of the folktale and uses some of its formulations, such as "once upon a time," to circumvent the censorship prevalent at the time.
+Like the folktale, it belongs to the genre of the apologue, a short allegorical and argumentative story that conveys a moral lesson, and which also includes fables and utopias, among others.
+Voltaire is the foremost exponent of this genre, with Candide, Micromegas, and Zadig being his most representative works.